 Detailed information on the recognition of foreign professional qualifications in Germany can be found on the “Recognition in Germany” portal provided by the German government.
 It covers various issues, such as the procedure for recognition, the documents required, contacts at advice centres, and information on financial support for the recognition process.
 The “Recognition Finder” will take you to the authority responsible for your recognition application in just a few clicks.
 You will also find all the information you need to make an application in the “Recognition Finder”.
 The information is available in German, English, Arabic, French, Greek, Italian, Polish, Romanian, Russian, Spanish and Turkish.

 The link for the portal is as follows: https://www.anerkennung-in-deutschland.de/html/en/index.php

 Initial advice can be obtained in a telephone call to the Federal Office for Migration and Refugees (Bundesamt für Migration und Flüchtlinge - BAMF).
 The hotline number is +49 30-1815-1111 and the service is available from Monday to Friday from 8 am to 4 pm.
 You can obtain initial information in German or English on this hotline on the recognition of foreign vocational qualifications in Germany.

-For more detailed advice and assistance in the recognition process, you will be directed to the Central Service Agency for Professional Recognition (Zentrale Servicestelle Berufsanerkennung - ZSBA) at the Federal Employment Agency (BA).
+For more detailed advice and assistance in the recognition process, you will be directed to the Service Center for Professional Recognition (Zentrale Servicestelle Berufsanerkennung - ZSBA) at the Federal Employment Agency (BA).